Best Sleeping Bag | UK 2025

 Fill - 850-Downtek Water-Repellent Down

-Pros - Roomy, adjustable, comfortable, water-resistant down
+Pros - Roomy, comfortable rectangular shape, water-resistant down

 Kelty Cosmic Ultra 20F